Lich-Corals/linux-file-converter-addon/markdown/install-thunar.md

      ```bash
      mv nautilus-fileconverter.py ~/.local/bin/linux-file-converter-addon.py
      ```

+     > [!TIP]
-     Note: you can place the file anywhere you want.
-The guide will continue with .local/bin location.
+     > You can place the file anywhere you want.
+The guide will continue with `.local/bin ` as the location for the script.

 - Give the script permission to be executed as script:
      ```bash
      chmod +x ~/.local/bin/nautilus-fileconverter.py